 Pay wages to one or more employees.

 File pension or excise tax returns.

-Online by clicking on the EIN link at
+Online by clicking on the Employer ID Numbers (EINs) link at IRS.gov/businesses/small as long as the

 By mailing or faxing Form SS-4, Application for Employer Identification Number.